lidofinance/lido-improvement-proposals/LIPS/lip-42.md

 Fixed penalty comes with the potential caveat that it may not perfectly reflect the actual losses incurred by stETH holders in cases of large correlated slashings.
 In case of normal module operation (CMC and CSMC are functioning correctly), any additional loss that might be not accounted for during the application of the fixed penalty is expected to be reported in a form of a [General Delayed Penalty](./lip-33.md#general-penalty-with-confirmation).
 Since the settlement of the General Delayed Penalty is Easy Track gated, the trust assumptions and Node Operator security remains unchanged compared to the LIP-33 approach.

-To ensure that CMC and CSMC have sufficient time to determine and report additional losses, bond claims are blocked for the Node Operator with the slashed validator for `withdrawable_epoch` + 10 days delay determined by the last report of the slashed validator.
+To ensure that CMC and CSMC have sufficient time to determine and report additional losses, bond claims are blocked for the Node Operator with the slashed validator for `withdrawable_epoch` + 14 days delay, where `withdrawable_epoch` is taken for the last reported slashed validator reported for the given Node Operator.

 The other benefit of the proposed system is that it allow both CMv2 and CSM to enforce fixed slashing penalties even in the case of committees absence, making both modules more resilient and reducing reliance on committee actions for timely penalty enforcement compared to the current Easy Track-based approach.